intel/SGXDataCenterAttestationPrimitives/QuoteGeneration/pccs/README.md

 		<nul: set /p password="mytoken" | openssl dgst -sha512
 - **CachingFillMode** - The method used to fill the cache DB.
 Can be one of the following: REQ/LAZY/OFFLINE.
 For more details see section "Caching Fill Mode".
+- **LogLevel** - Log level.
+Use the same levels as npm: error, warn, info, http, verbose, debug, silly.
+Default is info.
 - **DB_CONFIG** - You can choose sqlite or mysql and many other DBMSes.
 For sqlite, you don't need to change anything.
 For other DBMSes, you need to set database connection options correctly.
 Normally you need to change database, username, password, host and dialect to connect to your DBMS.

 ## Caching Fill Mode